KordelFranceTech/Olfaction-Vision-Language-Classifier-Models/README.md

 This repository is a foundational series of multimodal joint classifier models trained on olfaction, vision, and language data.
 It is meant as a quick start on loading the olfaction-vision-language models and getting the probability/logits of the presence of observed chemical compounds in a visual scene given a set of aroma descriptors.
-For example, given an input image and a set of observed aromas (fruity, musky, etc), what is the probability that acetone is present?
+For example, given an input image and a set of observed aromas (fruity, musky, etc), these models can give the probability that acetone is present.

 Based on the original series of [embeddings models here](https://huggingface.co/kordelfrance/Olfaction-Vision-Language-Embeddings), these models are built specifically for prototyping and exploratory tasks within AR/VR, robotics, and embodied artificial intelligence.
 Analogous to how CLIP and SigLIP embeddings give vision-language relationships, our embeddings models here give olfaction-vision-language (OVL) relationships.